aknafea1/Flip-The-Coin/README.md

 ### Useful resources

-Chatgpt was the mentor infact i take the but and tell him why it doesn't work to learn a new concept he doesn't always be accurate but here come our research bugs are the best thing in our field unless you didn't sleep well XD
+Chatgpt was the mentor infact i take the bug and tell him why it doesn't work to learn a new concept he doesn't always be accurate but here come our research bugs are the best thing in our field unless you didn't sleep well XD